 Download the MAWDB Application Guide (PDF).

-• Are in good standing with the Internal Revenue Service (IRS), with no current tax liens
+- Is in good standing with Internal Revenue Service and has no tax liens;

 Allowable Uses